Close

 Finances

-Of course, then there’s the financial reality check; what can you afford right now?
+There’s the financial reality check; what can you afford right now?
 How much are your potential education providers asking in fees and what will you lose in wages while you are studying?
 Think long term and calculate your return on investment.
 Going straight for a degree may not be realistic regarding time or money.
 In that case, beginning your education with a diploma may be a good option.

 Gradings that focus on academic quality AND student experience

-Some rankings might be helpful and can add a sense of prestige around a provider, but they often do not tell you about the actual student experience, including support services and employment outcomes.
+Rankings may be helpful and can add a sense of prestige around a provider, but they often do not tell you about the actual student experience, including support services and employment outcomes.

 The Quality Indicators for Learning and Teaching (QILT) system, however, assesses both business schools and universities for academic quality and learning and is based on student surveys rather than panel judgement.